 Istanbul nostalgic tramways

 The city has a modern tramway that connects everywhere but it’s great that the heritage tram line is still functioning today.
 There are two separate nostalgic tramways in Istanbul, one on each side of the city.
-The 1.6km European side tram line runs along the famous İstiklal Avenue from Taksim to Tünel in a 20-mintues interval.
+The 1.6km European side tram line runs along the famous İstiklal Avenue from Taksim to Tünel in a 20-minutes interval.
 Therefore it’s a convenient way to travel up and down the avenue or go back to the starting point after walking through the entire avenue.